tyrauber/email_engine/README.md

-# Ahoy Email
+# EmailEngine

-:postbox: Simple, powerful email tracking for Rails
+:postbox: Send and track emails at scale with Rails and Redis

 You get: